saar120/COVID-19-Information-App/ReadMe.md

 ## Know Issues

-* Some of the countries do not report data - need to remove them.
+- Some of the countries do not report data - need to remove them.
-* Graph responsiveness is not the best.
+- Graph responsiveness is not the best.

 ## Todo

-* Add search feature to the countries.
+- Add search feature to the countries.
-* Improve code readablity.
+- Improve code readability.